daos-stack/daos/docs/user/container.md

 through different interfaces including POSIX I/O (files and directories), HDF5, SQL or any other data models of your choice.

-A container belongs to a single pool and share the space with other containers.
+A container belongs to a single pool and shares the space with other containers.
-It is identified by a label selected by the user and a immutable UUID allocated when the container is first created.
+It is identified by a label selected by the user and an immutable UUID allocated when the container is first created.

 The container is the unit of data management in DAOS and can be snapshotted or cloned.

 !!! warning
-    DAOS containers are storage containers should not be confused with Linux containers.
+    DAOS containers are storage containers and should not be confused with Linux containers.

 ## Container Basics

-Containers can be created, queried, relabled, listed and destroyed through the `daos(1)` utility or native DAOS API.
+Containers can be created, queried, relabeled, listed and destroyed through the `daos(1)` utility or native DAOS API.

 ### Creating a Container